nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka and Egypt have agreed to strengthen cooperation in diplomatic training, capacity building, research and studies in diplomacy between the two countries.

-The MoU will see the Bandaranaike International Diplomatic Training Institute (BIDTI) and the Institute for Diplomatic Studies of the Ministry of Foreign Affairs of Egypt consolidate cooperation.
+The MoU will see cooperation between the Bandaranaike International Diplomatic Training Institute (BIDTI) and the Institute for Diplomatic Studies of the Ministry of Foreign Affairs of Egypt.

-Foreign Minister Ali Sabry who visited Egypt from August 7-11, met Egypt’s Minister of Foreign Affairs, Emigration and Egyptian Expatriates of Egypt Badr Abdelatty to review bilateral relations between Sri Lanka and Egypt.
+It was signed by Foreign Minister Ali Sabry and Egypt’s Minister of Foreign Affairs, Emigration and Expatriates Badr Abdelatty during Sabry’s visit to Egypt.

+The two ministers also reviewed bilateral relations between Sri Lanka and Egypt.

 “Both sides noted the potential to expand the relations between the two countries by fostering closer links in the fields of trade, investment, tourism, education, culture, archaeology, maritime transport, renewable energy, and climate change,” a statement by the Ministry of Foreign Affairs said.